-If you’re curious what the brand is doing to reach millennials specifically, its got some really good partnerships that the target outdoor-centric lifestyle and athletes, like its partnership with World Surf League - something that teens through thirty-somethings who surf or love sport are sure to appreciate.
+If you’re curious about what the brand is doing to reach millennials specifically, its got some really good partnerships that the target outdoor-centric lifestyle and athletes, like its partnership with World Surf League - something that teens through thirty-somethings who surf or love the sport are sure to appreciate.

 Jeep’s Badge of Honor program is available on mobile, making it even more appealing for millennials.

 There are several types of communities that brands can cultivate.
 One is a loyalty program.

 According to Alliance Data, 63% of Millennials believe they have many choices for where to shop, so a brand must show them loyalty to earn their business.
 To stand out, find a loyalty program provider like Antavo, which will let you reward brand engagement, referrals, and a variety of social media engagements.

 Another community to build is a community of sharing.
 Powerful brands that want to reach any target group know this is key.
 Take for example the massive camera brand that became both a household name and somewhat of a legend among active millennials: GoPro.